-If you’re worried about treatment or surgery, our buddy scheme can pair you with someone who has first-hand experience for a simple phone call or series of chats.
+If you’re worried about laser treatment or surgery, our buddy scheme can pair you with someone who has first-hand experience for a simple phone call or series of chats.

 Most calls are just pre-op and post-op.
 However, if the buddy and their caller would like to stay in touch then this is something that is agreed between themselves.